 MSME facilitation council converts the complaint into an MSME case, when buyer does not pay or respond to the notice issued after complaint filing.

-Once the case is converted into an MSME case, Section 18 (2) provides for conciliation between the parties.
+Once the case becomes an MSME case, Section 18(2) requires conciliation between the parties.

 The council can itself conduct conciliation proceedings or it may seek the assistance of an institution by making a reference to such an institution or centre for conducting conciliation.